John-Da/NeonStriker-Using-PygameEngine-Python/README.md

 * Enemies spawn continuously with increasing speed and quantity.
 * Player earns points for destroying enemies.
-* Collision with enemies or projectiles reduces player life.
+* Collision with enemies reduces player life.
-* The game ends when all lives are lost.

 ---